armando2006vz/hawaii-business-reviews-analysis/README.md

 `zipcode` was encoded using `OneHotEncoder`  because zip codes are nominal categories without orderings.

-`description_length` is a numerical features that counts words in description.
+`description_length` is a numerical feature that counts words in description.

 Preprocessing and fitting of model was implemented in sklearn pipeline